Wrought iron floor lamp

 Description

-Floor lamp made of wrought iron 1800, a candle holder on a tripod base transformed from a candlestick into a lamp, without modifications.
+Floor lamp made of wrought iron 1800, a floor candelabrum converted from a candlestick into a lamp on a tripod base, without modifications.
 It is in perfect condition.
 Electrical installation with three lights, max.
 300 watts.
 Lampshade not included.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and worth attention are antique products in Rococo style and Louis XV style.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and serve a role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco', meaning an irregularly shaped pearl.
+These were highly decorative pieces meant to radiate splendor and serve a role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, using brown stains, moldings, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-During this period, mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+Today, we can observe how strongly the Baroque style influenced modern classical furniture, which is designed with a great resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French craftsmen, paying homage to the beauty and history of Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style its unique character.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details